 As mentioned above, cliché terms are often closely associated with your industry.
 Identify your top competitors both on a national scale and locally.
 If you’re operating a local restaurant, you’re competing not only with the big chains in the area, but the other local specialties as well.
 If your top five competitors all have “Baked Goods” in their names, you may want to steer clear of this obvious choice.

 Consult the Internet as well, and see what pops up when you enter your proposed business name.
 You may have snagged the domain name for your business, but this doesn’t give your Web page exclusive rights to the Google results.
+(Read more on trademarks and domain names.)
 If your business name pulls up your direct competitors or even unrelated businesses that you don’t want to be associated with, you should step back and reconsider.

 The Rebranding Challenge